Isotropix releases Clarisse iFX 2.0

-Originally posted on 3 August.
-Scroll down for updates.
+Originally posted on 3 August 2014.
+Scroll down for details of the commercial release.

 Isotropix has announced Clarisse iFX 2.0, a sizeable update to its next-gen 2D/3D rendering tool, describing the update as a “true milestone for production pipelines”.